k0gen/jam-wrapper/README.md

-# Wrapper for Loop
+# Wrapper for joinmarket-webui

-`Loop` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`joinmarket-webui` Jam is a web UI for JoinMarket with focus on user-friendliness.
+It aims to provide sensible defaults and be easy to use for beginners while still providing the features advanced users expect.

 ## Dependencies